lovelycam/writing/weather.md

-### Asynchronous API Calls in Python (Sample)
+### Asynchronous Network API Calls in Python
 ***
+Asynchronous programming is like ordering coffee at the cash register, then sitting down and reading a book.
+The cashier helps the next customer while another barista makes your coffee.
+When your number is called, you go and retrieve your coffee.

+In contrast, synchronous programming is like ordering coffee at the cash register and then waiting there for the cashier to make your coffee.
+You stand there until the coffee is done.

-As an example, we'll use the [Open Weather Map API](https://openweathermap.org) to retrieve and print the current temperature.
+As an example API, we'll use the [OpenWeatherMap API](https://openweathermap.org) to asynchronously retrieve the current temperature.

 ```python
 import aiohttp